keijack/python-eureka-client/README.md

 ```

+** do_service method will automatically try other nodes when one node return a HTTP error, until one success or all nodes being tried **

 There are several HA strategies when using discovery client.
 You can specify it in `init_discovery_client`.
 They are:

 * HA_STRATEGY_RANDOM, default strategy, find an node randamly.